Paul Laurence Dunbar High School (Lexington, Kentucky)

-Paul Laurence Dunbar High School (PLD), also known as Dunbar High School, is a public high school located at 1600 Man o' War Boulevard on the southwest side of Lexington, Kentucky, United States.
+Paul Laurence Dunbar High School (also known as Dunbar High School, PLD, or PLDHS) is a public high school located at 1600 Man o' War Boulevard on the southwest side of Lexington, Kentucky, United States.
 The school is one of six high schools in the Fayette County Public Schools district.

 The school was opened in 1990.
-With an enrollment of over 2100 students (in 2008–2009), it is one of the largest public high schools in Kentucky, It also houses the Math, Science, and Technology Center.
-The PLD student body, unlike that of most of the other schools named after Dunbar, has a substantial white majority, although African Americans and Hispanics make up roughly one sixth of the students.
+With an enrollment of over 2100 students (in 2008–2009), it is one of the largest public high schools in Kentucky, and houses the Math, Science, and Technology Center program.

-About
+Academics

 Since opening in 1990, Dunbar has averaged more than 15 National Merit Semifinalists a year, with 71 in the last four years.
-Of the Class of 2008, 75% continued on to four-year colleges or universities, with another 17% attending two-year colleges or technical schools.
+In the graduating class of 2008, 75% continued on to four-year colleges or universities, with another 17% attending two-year colleges or technical schools.
 As of 2017, Dunbar offers Advanced Placement (AP) courses in twenty subject areas.

-Academic team
+Academic Team

-The PLD academic team has won numerous, including Governor's Cup championships in 2000 and 2001.
+The PLD Academic Team has had a long and successful history.
+It is considered one of Kentucky's strongest teams and a longstanding favorite in both the Governor's Cup tournament and the NAQT State Championships.

+1998 was the team's first championship at the Governor's Cup State Tournament.
+Both from 2000 to 2003 and from 2007 to 2010, the team won 4 back-to-back state championships.
+Shortly afterward, the team won Governor's Cup twice in 2012 and 2013.
+However, the Dunbar Academic Team wouldn't win the tournament for the next decade, often losing to their rivals, DuPont Manual High School and Russell High School.

+After placing 2nd in 2021 and 3rd in both 2022 and 2023, the team ended a decade-long drought and won the Governor's Cup State Championship in 2024.
+In the 2024 KAAC state tournament, they also won the Quick Recall State Championship, marking the first time since 2011 that they were Quick Recall State champions.

+The Academic Team is also one of the best quiz bowl teams in the state and has done well in several NAQT tournaments.
+They were state champions in multiple years (2008–2011, 2013–2014, 2019, 2023–2024).
+In 2024, Dunbar became the first team from Kentucky in almost 15 years to place in the top 10 at the NAQT High School National Championship Tournament.

 In 2000, Dunbar's United States Academic Decathlon team won the state division for the first time and proceeded to nationals.

 Math, Science, and Technology Center

 The Math, Science, and Technology Center, also known as MSTC, is a magnet program housed in Paul Laurence Dunbar High School.
-The program accepts 55 students each year, selected from the 2500 incoming high school freshmen in Fayette County.
+The program accepts at least 55 students each year, selected from the 2500 incoming high school freshmen in Fayette County.
+MSTC alumni have matriculated into many top colleges across the country such as Yale University, Harvard University, Princeton University, and MIT.
+As of 2024, MSTC had an average weighted GPA of 4.659 and an average ACT score of 35.